-Likewise, male masturbators don’t feel like actual vaginas or butts.
+Likewise, penis masturbators don’t feel like actual vaginas or butts.
 When my partner used the Tanya Tate Lotus, which is supposed to feel similar vaginal sex, he said it didn’t even come close.
 It’s not to say that it didn’t feel good (it did), it’s just that it felt different to vaginal sex.
-A vaginal-sculpted male masturbator isn’t self-lubricating and flexing and squeezing vaginal canal, nor does it have a person attached to it.
+A vaginal-sculpted penis masturbator isn’t self-lubricating and flexing and squeezing vaginal canal, nor does it have a person attached to it.

 A sex toy can never replace you.
 You are a human.
 You aren’t a lifeless object.
 You have real skin, not synthetic materials.
 You have a body, with a voice, with emotions, with a personality, with laughter.
 A sex toy does not.